-- developing and implementing all business policies - reviewing and approving climate change risks assessments, scenario analysis and ongoing monitoring - managing and monitoring our progress against our 2030 sustainability targets (including targets relating to climate change) - developing annual budgets and business plans that support actions to reduce climate-related risks - engaging and educating our customers on climate-related risks.
+- developing and implementing all business policies - reviewing and approving climate change risks assessments, scenario analysis and ongoing monitoring - managing and monitoring our progress against our annual sustainability targets and 2030 sustainability goals (including targets related to climate change) - developing annual budgets and business plans that support actions to reduce climate-related risks - engaging and educating our customers on climate-related risks.

-Accountability for management of our climate-related risks sits with PBPL's Chief Executive Officer, Chief Development Officer, and Sustainability Lead.
+Accountability for management of our climate-related risks sits with PBPL's Chief Executive Officer, EGM Sustainability and Corporate Relations and Head of Sustainability.
 Each of these positions have key performance indicators (KPIs) that relate to the management of climate-related risks.
 Our Executive Leadership Team also has a responsibility to deliver on sustainability commitments.